Case Records and Retention

 When adoption is the plan for the child the responsible local authority may transfer a copy of the child's case record (or part of that record) to another adoption agency when it considers this to be in the interests of the child, and a written record must be kept of any such transfer (s.4 The Adoption and Care Planning (Miscellaneous Amendments) Regulations 2018, amending s.49 of the Care Planning, Placement and Case Review (England) Regulations 2010).

 |Due to the ongoing national independent inquiry into historical child sexual abuse all files pertaining to children are retained 'UNTIL FURTHER NOTICE', therefore any case files MUST NOT BE DESTROYED.
 Any files whether current or historical need to be stored appropriately and securely.|

-The term 'file' or 'case record' does not just relate to a specific children's social care file such as a child in care or child subject of a Child in Need plan, it relates to other areas where Children's Services have been involved e.g. Education welfare, After Care, Fostering, Adoption etc.
+The term 'file' or 'case record' does not just relate to a specific children's social care file such as a child in care or child subject of a Child in Need plan, it relates to other areas where Children's Services have been involved e.g. Education welfare, Leaving Care Service, Fostering, Adoption etc.

 If anyone is unsure what to do with a file, do not destroy it but escalate to your manager or Head of Service or Business Services for support and direction or contact firstname.lastname@example.org for further guidance.

 Any files that are archived still require labelling with a destruction date in line with the department's document retention schedule when stored off site under the current contract, however, whilst the national inquiry is ongoing no files will be authorised for destruction even if they reach that date unless inquiry embargo on file destruction is lifted.